invoice-x/invoice2data/docs/migration-1.0.md

 - **Tax rate applied to invoice lines** (issue #535): when product `lines` carry a `line_tax_code` and the `tax_lines` summary maps that code to a `line_tax_percent`, the rate is copied onto each matching line (and its `line_tax_amount` computed).
-Existing line values and code-less lines are left untouched.
+Existing line values are never overwritten.
+When lines carry no code but the summary has a single active (non-zero) rate, that rate is applied to every line; mixed-rate summaries are left untouched.
 - **CSV output** now JSON-encodes `lines`/`tax_lines` cells (valid, parseable CSV) instead of writing Python `repr`. **Breaking** for anything that parsed the previous output.
 New `--csv-lines={json,explode}` (`explode` writes one